 - X2 – Students where the intended duration of stay is less than 180 days

 - Z – Work

-Before obtaining a work permit, foreign employees need an employment license (provided by their employer).
+Before obtaining a work permit in China, foreign employees need an employment license (provided by their employer).
 Work permit applications are available at embassies and consulates and must meet specific criteria.

 Foreign employees in Beijing are required to obtain a non-criminal background check approved by Chinese authorities.